How many immigrants are denied naturalization every year: data for 10 years

-Between 2009 and 2018, an average of 77 (724%) applications for naturalization were rejected, although their number varied each year:
+Between 2009 and 2018, an average of 77 (724%) naturalization applications were rejected, although the number varied each year:

 - 2009 - filed: 570 - rejected: 442 (109%)

-Before immigrants can apply for naturalization, they must be legal permanent residents for three to five years.
-Immigrants who receive green cards through their spouses can naturalize in three years.
+Before immigrants can apply for naturalization, they must be lawful permanent residents for three to five years.
+Immigrants who receive green cards through a spouse can naturalize after three years.

 - Be over 18 years old when applying for naturalization;

 - Speak, read and write in English;